 - 16.61 As soon as the Session has reason to believe that it lacks or will shortly lack the resources required to maintain the Minister and the ministry of the Congregation, it shall advise the Presbytery. - 16.62 Presbytery shall thereupon elect a Committee of at least three persons, one of whom shall be the Moderator or his/her deputy and at least one of whom shall be a person who has skills and/or experience of financial management.
 The Committee, after consultation with the Session, arranges a date on which it will meet - (a) the Session, and - (b) the Congregation at a special Congregational Meeting called for the purpose (note para 6.57) at which members present shall be informed about the position and invited to discuss it.
-Thereafter the Presbytery Committee will make recommendations on the course of action to be adopted by the Congregation. - 16.63 The above mentioned recommendations may include one or more of the following: - - (a) The possibility of continuing as a Congregation, recognised as a unit of the Church, but with the allocation of a stipend subsidy.
+Thereafter the Presbytery Committee will make recommendations on the course of action to be adopted by the Congregation. - 16.63 The above mentioned recommendations may include one or more of the following:- - (a) The possibility of continuing as a Congregation, recognised as a unit of the Church, but with the allocation of a stipend subsidy.
 (Note para 6.41.)
-If this possibility is adopted Presbytery asks its own Finance Committee and General Assembly's Maintenance of the Ministry Committee what subsidy, if any, each can provide.
-(Note that the Maintenance of the Ministry Committee is not required to
+If this possibility is adopted Presbytery asks its own Finance Committee and General Assembly's Mission and Discipleship Committee what subsidy, if any, each can provide. - In addition, if this possibility is adopted the Presbytery requires quarterly reports on the state of the congregation to be given to it. - (b) The feasibility of continuing the existing ministry under modified conditions, for example, a relaxation for the Congregation in question of the minimum stipend regulations.
+If Presbytery adopts

-- pay a stipend subsidy in excess of one-third of the total minimum stipend applicable (see para 13.43).
-In addition, if this possibility is adopted the Presbytery requires quarterly reports on the state of the congregation to be given to it. - (b) The feasibility of continuing the existing ministry under modified conditions, for example, a relaxation for the Congregation in question of the minimum stipend regulations.
-If Presbytery adopts this possibility it asks the General Assembly's Maintenance of the Ministry Committee for its agreement. - (c) The downgrading of the Congregation to the status of a nuclear or transitional Congregation. - (d) The merging of the Congregation with another adjacent Congregation, or other adjacent Congregations.
+- this possibility it asks the General Assembly's Mission and Discipleship Committee for its agreement. - (c) The downgrading of the Congregation to the status of a nuclear or transitional Congregation. - (d) The merging of the Congregation with another adjacent Congregation, or other adjacent Congregations.
 (Note paras 6.74-76.)
 If merger takes place and both Congregations have Ministers who have been called, the Presbytery decides which pastoral tie is severed. - (e) The dissolution of the Congregation.
 (Note paras 6.78-82, the last mentioned one including the last part of the whole of that paragraph concerning the vesting of the Congregational assets.)
 On dissolution Presbytery severs the pastoral tie. - 16.64 If the Presbytery dissolves a pastoral tie under 16.63(d) or (e) above Presbytery is mindful of its pastoral care for that Minister and for the members of the Congregation.